The Human Truth Foundation

 ...

-When it comes to its responsibility towards the environment, Algeria is positioned 21st in the world.
+With regard to its responsibility towards the environment, Algeria is 91st in the world.
 This rank is calculated from 7 data sets.
-Algeria comes in the best 20 in terms of its forested percent change 2000-202041.
-It does better than average in terms of reducing annual meat consumption per person42, energy to GDP efficiency43 and in its environmental performance44.
-Algeria does not succeed in everything, however.
-Algeria does worse than average for the rate of rational beliefs on the environment in the population45 and in how quickly it ratified the 1993 Convention on Biological Diversity.
-And finally, it is second-from-the-bottom for its score on the Green Future Index46.
+Algeria comes in the best 20 in its forested percent change 2000-202041.
+It does better than average in reducing annual meat consumption per person42 and in its environmental performance43.
+But, things still need to improve in Algeria.
+Algeria does worse than average in terms of energy to GDP efficiency44, the rate of rational beliefs on the environment in the population45 and in its sign-up rate to major international accords on protecting the environment.
+And finally, it is second-from-the-bottom when it comes to its score on the Green Future Index46.

 Forest Area Change 2000-2020